KristjanTreimann/expense-tracker-mern/README.md

 Also need to make calls to our database in GlobalState.js modify deleteTransaction action Deleting from UI should work and delete from db as well.

+STEP13
+addTransaction to database
+axios.post needs config object with headers defined, also transaction what comes from the input then we get the respond and dispatch it to reduces. as payload we put response data from post request